nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

 });
 ```

+### Removed and Changed Error Codes

+An overview of the [Error codes]({% link _docs_integrate/error-codes.md %}) that may occur is given on the corresponding documentation page.
+The most important changes regarding the error codes due to the update from version 6 to version 7 are:

+- With the new Attribute concept, no Attribute copy is created anymore when an Attribute is shared.
+  Therefore, there are no Attribute copies and source Attributes anymore.
+  For this reason, error codes such as the `error.consumption.attributes.successorSourceContentIsNotEqualToCopyContent` have been removed.
+- The `error.consumption.attributes.predecessorIsNotRepositoryAttribute` error code has been removed as the new Attribute concept handles Attribute types differently such that some Attribute type errors can be prevent.
+  Similarly, other error codes have been removed.
+  However, some Attribute type errors cannot be prevented, which is why the error code `error.consumption.attributes.wrongTypeOfAttribute` was introduced.
+- The `error.runtime.attributes.isNotRepositoryAttribute` error code has been renamed to `error.runtime.attributes.isNotOwnIdentityAttribute` as OwnIdentityAttributes now include those Attributes that were previously known as RepositoryAttributes.
+  Similarly, other error codes have been renamed.
+- The `error.consumption.attributes.cannotSucceedChildOfComplexAttribute` error code has been removed as there is no complex Attribute feature anymore.
+- As the IdentityDeletionProcess `status` `"Approved"` has been replaced by `"Active"`, `error.runtime.identityDeletionProcess.noActiveIdentityDeletionProcess` instead of `error.runtime.identityDeletionProcess.noApprovedIdentityDeletionProcess` is used as error code from now on.

 ## Runtime-Specific Breaking Changes

 As an Integrator of a Connector, the following changes do not need to be taken into account during migration to version 7, as they are Runtime-specific breaking changes handled internally by the Connector.